adrian-guzman-301/adrian-guzman-301/README.md

 - 👨‍💻 All of my projects are available at [https://adrian-guzman.netlify.app/](https://adrian-guzman.netlify.app/)

-- I am a slow cooker enthusiast
+- Meditation and public transit enthusiast

 - 📫 How to reach me **adrian1217guzman@gmail.com**